andydevs/shuffle-experiment/README.md

 This is an experiment to determine how many times a sorted array of arbitrary length must be shuffled to produce the maximum "randomness" in the array.

 ## Usage
-If you'd like to run this code here is how!
+If you'd like to run this code for yourself here is how:

 ### Note
-This program has only been compiled for a 64-bit Unix system.
-So, if you have a 64-bit computer running Mac OS or Linux, you can run "bin/shuffle_experiment" from the terminal.
+This program has only been compiled for a 64-bit Unix system (either Mac or Linux, or Windows with a Unix shell).
+Also, this program uses make to build and run.
+Make sure you have that installed.

 ### Download
 Simply download a .zip or a .tar.gz of the code and unpack it.
 In it you'll find the code needed to run the program.
 Keep the folder structure as is.

 ### Experiment Configuration
+Within the analysis folder, you will find a file named "options.csv".
+You will use this file to configure the experiment.

+Options
+1: The minimum shuffle times
+2: The maximum

 ### Using MATLAB code
 Run "shuffle_experiment_analysis.m" in the analysis folder.
 This will read the data and options and plot three graphs of the data.